twaugh/trading212-gnucash/README.md

 - `Amount` - Transaction amount or share quantity
 - `Memo` - Additional details for each split
 - `Price` - Price per share in GBP (for stock transactions)
-- `Transaction Commodity` - Stock symbol (for stock transactions)
+- `Transaction Commodity` - Stock symbol as configured in GnuCash (for stock transactions)

-### Currency Conversion

-The tool automatically converts prices to GBP using Trading212's exchange rate data:

-- **Method 1**: Uses `Exchange rate` field when available: `GBP Price = Original Price ÷ Exchange Rate`
-- **Method 2**: Calculates from total: `GBP Price = abs(Total in GBP) ÷ Number of Shares`
-- **Fallback**: Uses original price if no conversion data available

 ### Output Structure

-Each Trading212 transaction becomes a multi-split transaction with separate splits for:
+Each Trading 212 transaction becomes a multi-split transaction with separate splits for:

 1. **Share Transaction** - The number of shares traded
    - **Buy orders**: Positive share quantity (shares acquired)